BBVA/apicheck/docs/developers.md

 <a id="why-create-new-a-tool"></a>
 # Why create a new tool

-APICheck is a tool set that working together can be used for many different results.

-APICheck not only integrates self-developed tools, it's can also integrate existing tools into their ecosystem to take the advantage of the rest of tools.
+APICheck is comprised by a set of tools that combined together can provide a lot of different functionality.
+APICheck can not only integrate self-developed tools, but also can leverage on existing tools in order to take advantage of them to provide new functionality.

-You may want to add a new cool tool (self-developed or already existing) to the tool set.
-If you're at this point this is the document you need to read.
+Either you wish to develop a new cool tool or integrate an already existing tool you need to follow som steps in order to make it available in APICheck.
+At this point this is the document you need to read.

 <a id="tools-philosophy"></a>
 # Tools philosophy

-## Tools packaging
+## Packaging

-Each tool of APICheck is a packaged Docker Image.
-This mind that a tools is really a *black box* that receive some information from the standard input and put the results in the standard outputs: console output and console error.
+Each tool in APICheck is a Docker image.
+This means that tools are a *black box* that could receive some information into its standard input and write results in the standard output and or error.
+Aditionally the return code can be used to stop the current chain.

-Inside the Docker Image the developer are free to install or add any tool they think it's necessary.
+Inside the Docker image developers are free to install any tool they think it's necessary.

 ## Meta information

-Once the logic of a tool is inside packaged, it's necessary to provide some information that helps users to know what our tools does.
-Needed information are things like:
+Every tool needs to provide some information in order to be properly managed by the *Package Manager* and to give information that helps users to know what the tools does.
+Among this information are items such as:

-- tool nane
+- Tool nane
 - version
-- description
+- Description
 - ...

 ## Automating the integration of new tools

-APICheck was developed following automation mechanism.
-Each time a tool developer add or modify something in any tool, building process will be raised and build releases the new version for the tool.
+APICheck leverages on build automation to mantatain al publish the set of tools currently available.
+Each time a developer adds or modifies a tool (via a pull request), the build process will be launch to generate a new release for the tool.

 <a id="apicheck-and-pipelines"></a>